codex-storage/nim-codex/README.md

 #### `/api/codex/v1/info`

-Get useful node info such as it's peer id, address and Spr.
+Get useful node info such as its peer id, address and SPR.

 Example: